Which of the following best defines biology? | Channels for Pearson+

 1

-Eliminate incorrect options: Review each provided option and determine if it aligns with the study of living organisms.
-For example, 'The analysis of celestial bodies and the universe' refers to astronomy, not biology.
+Step 2: Compare the provided options to the definition of biology.
+Biology focuses on living organisms and their interactions with the environment, not celestial bodies, chemical reactions, or Earth's physical structure.

-Focus on the correct domain: Biology specifically deals with living organisms, their structures, functions, growth, evolution, and interactions with the environment.
-This eliminates options related to physical forces (physics) and chemical reactions (chemistry).
+Step 3: Eliminate options that are unrelated to the study of life.
+For example, 'The examination of celestial bodies and the universe' pertains to astronomy, 'The study of chemical reactions and compounds' pertains to chemistry, and 'The analysis of Earth's physical structure and substances' pertains to geology.

-Identify the correct definition: The option 'The scientific study of living organisms and their interactions with the environment' directly aligns with the scope of biology.
+Step 4: Identify the option that aligns with the definition of biology.
+The correct choice is 'The scientific study of living organisms and their interactions with the environment.'

-Confirm your choice: Cross-check the selected definition with your understanding of biology to ensure it accurately represents the field.
+Step 5: Conclude that biology is a broad field encompassing areas such as genetics, ecology, physiology, and evolution, all of which focus on life and its processes.

 Watch next